software-students-fall2021/project-setup-nick-wang/CONTRIBUTING.md

 ### Daily Standup
 * 2 standups of 15 mins: Tuesday evening, Friday evening
+* Members expected to be present synchronously

 ### Coding standards
-* Designate a code editor and code linter all team members will use to standardize code formatting.
-* Don't over-engineer.
-Write minimum code to get things working end to end, only then iterate to improve. - Code for each task and spike must be peer-reviewed and pass tests before merging into the main branch of code.
+* Use VScode.
 * Always push working code, if you break the pipeline/build then fix it.
-* Make granular and small commits, per feature or per bug fix.
 * Provide descriptive commit messages.
 * Write self documenting code.
 Use descriptive variable and function names.
-Avoid unnecessary name shortening.
+Avoid unnecessary name shortening
-* Don't leave dead/commented out code behind.
-If you see such code, delete it.
-* Write automated tests to cover critical integration points and functionality (once you learn how to do that).

 ## Git Workflow
 * Decentralized

-## A detailed description of the rules of contributing / PULL REQUEST guidelines
-* Always make a PR for a feature
-* Never merge PR before at least one review has been made
-* With each PR, please include a description of the changes:
-  * Which task/spike does the PR refer to (issue number)
-  * What changes have been made
-* Review other open PRs if they are not yet reviewed
-* Commit titles should be of the following format: `“Add feature”`, `“Change something”` and etc.
-* Make sure you format the files before opening a PR by running `npm run format`

-## Instructions for setting up the local development environment
+## Instructions for setting up the local development environment in order to work on this project
-* _TBD_
+TBD

 ## Instructions for building and testing the project
-* _TBD_
+TBD